Basic Law Enforcement Training (BLET)

 3. Complete the state certification examination mandated by the North Carolina Criminal Justice Education and Training Standards Commission to receive a certificate of completion.

-Upon satisfactory completion of all academy requirements and a passing score on the commission administered state examination, you will be eligible for probationary certification as a law enforcement officer or deputy sheriff.
+Upon satisfactory completion of all academy requirements and a passing score on the commission-administered state examination, you will be eligible for probationary certification as a law enforcement officer or deputy sheriff.

 Sponsored cadet graduates are eligible for employment and have one year from the date of the exam to be duly appointed and sworn as a law enforcement officer in North Carolina.

-In consultation with your physician you should begin a fitness training regimen that increases your strength, endurance and aerobic activities.
+In consultation with your physician, you should begin a fitness training regimen that increases your strength, endurance, and aerobic activities.
 You should strive to do the following before you begin the academy:

-• 40 pushups in one minute
+• 40 pushups in 1 minute

-• 40 sit-ups in one minute
+• 40 sit-ups in 1 minute

 • 2-mile run (without stopping) in 18 minutes